comoxyOG/comoxyog/README.md

 # RELOAD BACKEND REMAKE

-**This backend is owned by Burlone, but was edited by me, burlone if your reading this, im sorry for not giving credite beforehand.**
+**This backend is owned by Burlone, but was edited by me, burlone if your reading this, im sorry for not giving credite beforehand.** anything i say is owned by me ie owned by Burlone

 # Comoxy Is Officially Back!